Decor Ideas

 Clay, brass, or walnut

-These stronger notes usually work best when they stay edited and give the room a little warmth or polish.
+These stronger notes work best when they stay edited and give the room a little warmth or polish.

-The easiest rooms to color usually start with a calmer base, then let accent and support colors arrive through smaller moves.
+The easiest rooms to color start with a calmer base, then let accent and support colors arrive through smaller moves.

 If you want room-specific uses after the chart, the best next reads are feng shui colors for bedroom, feng shui colors for living room, feng shui colors for home, and feng shui color palette ideas.